 Climate Change Careers: Arctic Biologist/Ecologist

 A major concern now is the melting of the permafrost.
 In the past several years, permafrost has thawed because of arctic warming, which has been rising at twice the global average rate.
 The thaw is expected to exacerbate climate change, reports the National Oceanic and Atmospheric Administration.
-As the frozen ground melts, microorganisms break down organic matter that then releases large amounts of greenhouse gases, including methane and carbon dioxide, that have been trapped in the permafrost.

 How much of an impact thawing permafrost will have on the climate is uncertain, according to the Intergovernmental Panel on Climate Change (IPCC).
 This lack of clarity poses a challenge for scientists in the years to come.